-- Disabled: Host control of caching is disabled. - Enabled: Host control of caching is enabled.
+- Disabled: Host control of caching is disabled.
+Hosts can use the SCSI MODE SELECT command to change the write-back cache setting.
+This is the default. - Enabled: Host control of caching is enabled.
+Hosts cannot override the storage system's writeback cache setting.